Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

 As one of the best young cricketers, his crucial knock in Qualifier 2 against the Punjab Kings was memorable.
-When Rohit Sharma fell early, the pressure was immense, but Tilak walked in with a calm that settled the nerves.
+However, his unbeaten 69 in the Asia Cup 2025 final made him a hero.

 Some critics said he is struggling with short balls and uses lots of dot balls in the middle overs.
 At his young age, every player has flaws.
 Tilak has much to improve to secure a spot on the senior Indian cricket team consistently.